sanzgiri/dummyAlexa/README.md

 - Alexa, load Dummy and ask for a random questions
 - Alexa, load Dummy and ask for [any number] of random questions

+### Feedback?

+- Alexa, ask Dummy how to submit feedback

+### Found something broken?

+- Alexa, ask Dummy how to report a bug

 # Contributing